Skip to Main Navigation Skip to Page Content

 • Physical properties (e.g., partition coefficients).

-• Strickland et al. 2016 described prediction of murine local lymph node assay outcomes.
+• Strickland et al. 2016 describes prediction of murine local lymph node assay outcomes.

-• Strickland et al. 2017 used data from human exposures to predict human skin sensitization hazard.
+• Strickland et al. 2017 uses data from human exposures to predict human skin sensitization hazard.

-• Zang et al. 2017 described prediction of human or animal skin sensitization potency, enabling the classification of skin sensitizers as "weak" or "strong" without animal tests.
+• Zang et al. 2017 describes the prediction of human or animal skin sensitization potency.
+These predictions enable the classification of skin sensitizers as "weak" or "strong" without animal tests.

-NICEATM and Cosmetics Europe collaborated to evaluate multiple defined approaches for skin sensitization safety assessment that had been submitted to OECD as case studies.
+NICEATM and Cosmetics Europe collaborated to evaluate multiple DAs for skin sensitization safety assessment that had been submitted to OECD as case studies.
 The collaboration produced two publications:

 • Hoffman et al. 2018 describes a database including data from human, animal, and five non-animal tests for 128 substances.
 The substances in the database have a variety of chemical structures and use categories.
 The database is a proposed point of reference for the evaluation and development of new non-animal approaches to skin sensitization safety assessment.